lonelycode/tyk-io-site-content/v1.9/configuration/nginx.md

 This should ensure that you can present a clean API front-end to your users, without having to worry about API ID's, listen paths or ugly gateway URL's, if you wanted to, you could plumb Tyk into your existing architecture without changing your current endpoints
 (assuming you are using NGinX, of course).

-### A note on instances

-Tyk is written in Golang, which unfortunately has some difficulties being daemonised in the same way as regular unix processes, this means running them with Upstart can be an issue.
-We have found that launching multiple processes using something like [supervisord](http://supervisord.org/) works well, especially considering that loading new configurations into Tyk can be done without a restart and without downtime.
-The only time a restart is required is to re-load the base `tyk.conf` file, which should not occur often.